sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_3_ProgrammingLanguages/ProgrammingLanguages_Quiz.md

 **Description**

-a) Programming languages are not created by computers.

-b) Programming languages are created by humans.
+Programming languages are created by humans.

-c) Programming languages are not created by robots.

-d) All of them are not correct.

 ---
 ---